 - is informed by the girl that an act of female genital mutilation has been carried out on her

-If a child or young person discloses information regarding female genital mutilation to an inspector, the inspector should follow Ofsted’s ‘Guidance for inspectors: what to do if a child or young person discloses a safeguarding concern’.
+If a child or young person discloses information regarding female genital mutilation to an inspector, the inspector should follow Ofsted’s Safeguarding concerns: guidance for inspectors.

 29.3 Reporting concerns about the administration and management of controlled drugs

-If inspectors come across concerns or incidents about the safe management of controlled drugs during their normal inspection duties, or receive information through any other source, an outline of the concern and action taken should be referred to the social care policy team using its central email address of firstname.lastname@example.org.
+If inspectors come across concerns or incidents about the safe management of controlled drugs during their normal inspection duties, or receive information through any other source, an outline of the concern and action taken should be emailed to the social care policy team at email@example.com.

-For full inspections of secure children’s homes, Ofsted is assisted by the Care Quality Commission (CQC) in its evaluation of health services provided for children.
+For full inspections of secure children’s homes, Ofsted is assisted by the CQC in its evaluation of health services provided for children.
+For interim and/or monitoring inspections of secure children’s home’s, Ofsted may request the assistance of a CQC inspector if there are health-related matters where the inspection would benefit from CQC’s input.
 If concerns about controlled drugs management at a secure children’s home relate to a registered healthcare provider, CQC may decide to take enforcement action.

-Detailed information about controlled drugs (examples include morphine, pethidine, methadone and Ritalin) is available from the Care Quality Commission.
+The CQC has detailed information about controlled drugs (examples include morphine, pethidine, methadone and Ritalin).